honeycombio/helm-charts/charts/network-agent/README.md

 helm install hny-network-agent honeycomb/network-agent --set honeycomb.existingSecret=hny-secrets
 ```

-The default secret key used to retrieve the API key is `apiKey`.
-You can provide an alternative secret key by setting the `existingSecretKey` value.
+The default key used to retrieve the API from the secret key is `apiKey`.
+You can provide an alternative key by setting the `existingSecretKey` value.

 ### Using a values.yaml

 If you prefer to manage your helm charts by providing your own values.yaml, it is recommened to use an existing secret to avoid storing your Honeycomb API key as plain text.

 ```console
 export HONEYCOMB_API_KEY=YOUR_API_KEY